berinaniesh/mandelbrot-plotter/README.md

 # mandlebrot-plotter
-A simple mandlebrot set plotter written in rust.
+A simple mandlebrot set plotter written in C++ using the SFML library.